xplshn/gbc/README.md

-> __GBC__ - Go B Compiler - https://github.com/xplshn/gbc
+> __CBC__ - C B Compiler - https://github.com/xplshn/cbc
 >
-> A much more capable B compiler, written using modernc.org/libqbe
+> The predecesor of this B compiler, written in C11 and using QBE as its backend
 ---

 # (gbc) | The Go B Compiler